sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 }
     {% endhighlight %}

 * **flexbox** and **grid layout**: These layout techniques are very useful for responsive design because they allow you to create flexible and adaptive layouts that adjust to the size of the viewport.
-Flexbox is used to create a layout in one dimension, either a row or a column, and grid is used to create a layout in two dimensions, rows and columns.
+Flexbox is used to create a layout in one dimension, either a row or a column, and a grid is used to create a layout in two dimensions, rows, and columns.

 * **viewport**: This is the area of the browser window where the web page is displayed.
-The viewport can be controlled using the viewport meta tag, this will allows you to set the width and initial scale of the viewport, and it will affect the layout of the page and the sizes of elements on the page.
+The viewport can be controlled using the viewport meta tag, this will allow you to set the width and initial scale of the viewport, and it will affect the layout of the page and the sizes of elements on the page.

     {% highlight css %}
 <meta name="viewport" content="width=device-width, initial-scale=1">